Disco Godfather: Plot

 A raid on a PCP den reveals no drugs; Tucker figures there is a mole in the police squad.
 A ruse by Tucker and Hayes reveals that Kilroy is the mole; Hayes asks him for his gun and badge.
-Later, Kilroy's horrified wife discovers his dead, wrist-slitted body in the bathtub.
+Later, Kilroy's horrified wife discovers his dead, wrist-slit body in the bathtub.

 Meanwhile, casualties mount: PCP thugs murder Tucker's elderly friend Bob, an expert on Black history.
 Tucker's interrogation of one of them, the young man who sold Bucky PCP at the disco, reveals that Stinger is the mastermind.
 Following this, Tucker is briefly kidnapped by a cowboy hippie thug with a gun, who stops to whip him, but Tucker pulls back on the whip and catapults the thug into a wall.

 Assaulting Stinger's building, Tucker and a friend pulverize numerous henchmen in a kung-fu fight, including an immense bald bruiser who once installed a tap on Tucker's phone before beating him up and fleeing.
 Tucker presses his thumbs in the bruiser's eyes, and withdraws with blood on his thumbs as the bruiser collapses.

 Then Tucker confronts an even tougher, maniacally-snarling fighter, who bests him and puts him in a gas mask to force him to inhale PCP.
 Tucker gets the thug's neck in a leg-hold and forces him to take off the mask, but the PCP is already taking effect, and Tucker screams, waves his arms, and freaks out, envisioning himself in a coffin.

 Intercutting with scenes of a group of church members praying at Mathis' clinic for a young girl incapacitated by PCP (who eventually recovers): the recovered Bucky and the police come to help Tucker.
 While Tucker hallucinates badly (seeing his mother, various demonic figures and/or "Angel of Death", etc.), the fleeing Stinger bumps into him; he strangles Stinger, seeing him as a red-flashing demonic figure, including animated effects.
 Tucker screams "You're not my mama!
 You're evil!"

 Bucky and Hayes arrive; Bucky apologizes to Tucker for causing trouble in the first place, and Hayes says they'll take Tucker to the hospital, but the film ends with the still-disturbed Tucker loudly screaming, "Take your hands off of me!
 AAAAAAAAHHHHHHHH!"